 Spelt does contain gluten which give the dough the ability to rise, but they are of a different composition than wheat gluten and are easier to digest.
 Only people with Celiac disease can’t digest spelt, people with wheat gluten intolerance are able to digest spelt gluten, on the condition that the spelt is not a cross breed of spelt and wheat (see the rubric “What is real spelt?”) .
 In short, spelt is an excellent source of easily digestible amino acids, which provide essential building blocks for our cells.

-People with wheat gluten intolerance are able to eat bread made from spelt, on the condition that it is only made from spelt, and that said spelt is the real deal.
-But what is real spelt?
+People with wheat gluten intolerance are able to eat bread made from spelt, on the condition that it is only made from spelt, and that it is quality spelt.
+But what is quality spelt?

 It all starts on the field.
 As is the case with wheat, there are different varieties of spelt.
 In north-western Europe nearly all varieties of spelt are cross bred with wheat.
 This is due to there being a period in history where there was no interest in spelt for human consumption.
 Spelt cross bred with wheat gives higher yields, and is equally useful as food for livestock.
 When the interest in spelt for human consumption returned that spelt was then re-crossed with original alpine spelt varieties, but a certain amount of wheat-related genes remains, which is between 6 and 25% in modern spelt varieties.
 Proponents of cross-bred spelt argue that there are barely any wheat gluten in this kind of spelt, but barely is not the same as none.

 When the spelt is ripe, a contractor will harvest it with a combine.
 There will be some leftovers from a previous harvest, usually wheat.
 This is the first, albeit limited contamination.
 Then the spelt is sold to a dealer, most of whom aren’t aware of the differences in spelt varieties.
 Everything is simply put on the same pile.